-Yes, we know- officially Paris is the city of light and love.. but outside of this bustling hub, when you’re planning a trip to France, you just can’t miss the charming and picturesque small towns that will make you feel like you are walking through a fairy tale.
-Join us as we explore France’s most romantic small towns as chosen by our Routeperfect travelers.
-We promise by the end of this post you will be gazing at the sunset, sipping champagne and singing La Vie en Rose!
+Yes, we know- officially, Paris is the city of light and love, but outside of this bustling hub, when you’re planning a trip to France, you simply can’t miss the charming and picturesque small towns in France that make you feel like you’re walking through a fairy tale.
+Join us as we explore this side of romantic France.
+These towns, chosen by Routeperfect travelers, are sure to have you gazing at the sunset, sipping champagne, and singing La Vie en Rose!

-Located in the Alsace region, the charming little medieval town of Riquewihr boasts lovely Renaissance wooden framed houses and little cobbled streets.
-Stroll along the magical colorful houses and the open plazas with vibrant flowers, and you feel like you are walking through a postcard of a traditional French village!
+Located in the Alsace region, the charming little medieval town of Riquewihr boasts lovely Renaissance wooden framed houses and narrow cobbled streets.
+Stroll along the magical, colorful houses and the open plazas with vibrant flowers, and you will feel like you’re walking through a postcard of a traditional French village!

-Our tip: Explore the Alsace Wine Route, visit the different vineyards along the countryside and taste some delicious local wine.
+Our tip: Explore the Alsace Wine Route, visit the different vineyards along the countryside, and sample some delicious local wine.

-Picture-perfect Colmar is the self-proclaimed capital of the Alsace Wine Region and should be high on your bucket list.
+Picture-perfect Colmar, one of the well-known small towns in France, is the self-proclaimed capital of the Alsace Wine Region and should be high on your bucket list.
 This small town is magical and colorful, complete with beautiful canals and lush blossoms.
-You can explore this story-book town in a small boat and stop for lunch at the tiny cafes, while admiring the narrow streets and picturesque small churches.
+You can explore this storybook town in a small boat and stop for lunch at the tiny cafes, while admiring the narrow streets and picturesque small churches.

-With a backdrop of the Snowy Alps, a majestic old town with quaint pastel houses and a pure turquoise water lake, this idyllic small town has everything you need for an enchanted getaway.
+With a backdrop of the snowy Alps, this majestic old town with quaint pastel houses and a pure turquoise lake is romantic France at its best.
+It has everything you need for an enchanted getaway!

-Located on the Seine river and in Champagne region, Troyes has an old world feeling with its half-timbered houses, narrow streets and medieval churches.
+Located on the Seine River in the Champagne region, Troyes has an old world feeling with its half-timbered houses, narrow streets, and medieval churches.

-Our tip: If you are looking for authentic local cuisine then make sure you try some andouillette, a renowned local delicacy of coarse-grained sausage.
+Our tip: If you’re looking for authentic local cuisine, make sure you try some andouillette, a renowned delicacy of coarse-grained sausage.

-Being a walled port city, St. Malo combines the beauty of the past with the vibrant energy of the sea.
-This little town will make you feel wild and adventurous as its history echoes from the small houses and cobbled alleys.
+As a walled port town, St. Malo combines the beauty of the past with the vibrant energy of the sea.
+This little town in France will make you feel wild and adventurous as its history echoes from the small houses and cobbled alleyways.

 Our tip: Fall in love with the food in St. Malo!
-Fresh seafood, Oysters, Scallops, all local and fresh and yummy!
+You’ll find fresh seafood, oysters, and scallops- all fresh and delicious.
 Bon Appetite!

-This lively market town boasts some beautiful mansions and lovely streets, and is often used as setting for periodical movies.
-Have some Foie Gras and some delicious cheese at the local food market.
+This lively market town boasts some beautiful mansions and lovely streets and is often used as a setting for period movies.
+Have some foie gras and delicious cheese at the local food market.

-Our tip: Check out the truffle market near Sainte Marie church every Saturday between 9am to 12am.
+Our tip: Check out the truffle market near Sainte Marie Church every Saturday.

-An impressive fortified town that you won’t want to miss, and should definitely be included when you’re planning a trip to France.
-Carcassonne sits on top of a wooded hill and will make you feel like you are royalty living in a medieval Gothic castle.
+This is an impressive fortified town that you won’t want to miss.
+Among the best known of the small towns in France, Carcassonne sits on top of a wooded hill and will make you feel like you’re royalty living in a medieval Gothic castle.

-This charming village is one of the most beautiful villages in all of France!
-The picturesque scenery of Gordes inspired many artists and actors to call this place home.
-The tall, white houses that slope down the mountainside and the narrow cobbled streets show just some of the beauty that characterizes this village.
+This charming village is one of the most beautiful small towns in France!
+The breathtaking scenery of Gordes inspired many artists and actors to call this place home.
+The tall, white houses that slope down the mountainside and the narrow cobbled streets are just some of the beautiful features that characterizes this town.

-As spring is blooming, Eze is the perfect place for a vacation.
-Sitting impressively high above sea level and overlooking the glistening Mediterranean, the village is as historic as it is charming.
-Eze is located on the French Riviera, not far from Nice, but maintains more of a local and quaint atmosphere.
-You can spend the day walking in the maze of little streets, admiring the pink Bougainvillea and the clear, blue ocean view.
+If you’re looking for romantic France, don’t miss Eze in the spring.
+Sitting impressively high above sea level overlooking the glistening Mediterranean, this village is as historic as it is charming.
+Eze is located on the French Riviera, not far from Nice, but it maintains a more authentic, quaint atmosphere.
+You can spend the day strolling in the maze of little streets, admiring the pink Bougainvillea and the view of the clear, blue ocean.

-Our tip: Visit Le Jardin exotique d’Eze, a breathtaking exotic garden sitting on top of Eze’s hill.
-The views are spectacular and the exotic plants and works of art in the gardens are well worth the visit if you’re planning a trip to France.
+Our tip: Visit Le Jardin Exotique d’Eze, a breathtaking exotic garden sitting atop the hill in Eze.
+The views are spectacular, and the exotic plants and works of art in the gardens are well worth the visit.

-This spectacular Mediterranean port town is sitting firmly on dramatic cliffs that offer stunning views of the natural port.
-Located on the island of Corsica, Bonifacio combines the French beauty with the Italian vibe, and perfect beaches alongside tiny cafes.
+This spectacular Mediterranean port town sits firmly on dramatic cliffs that offer stunning views of the natural port.
+Located on the island of Corsica, Bonaficio is one of the towns in France where the perfect beaches and charming cafes combine French beauty with the Italian vibe.

 Our tip: Walk through the old town and visit the beautiful sandy bays in the area.